Struggling to get a mortgage?

 If you haven’t done so already, it is always advisable to obtain your Credit Report in advance, as the information contained within the report is what the lender will base their searches on.

 Different lenders use different Credit Reference Agencies, therefore it is sometimes difficult to determine which one is accurate.
 At Advantage, we recommend Check My File as our preferred report provider, as it will show multiple results allowing you to get a full picture of how lenders are likely to assess your application.
+You can also view our FAQ page if you still have questions.

 If you have applied for a mortgage and have been declined by the lender, or you simply have some concerns about your current credit situation, we are more than happy to speak to you and help set a plan forward.